-This approach results in a per channel sample rate ranging from 11.44 to 10,000 Hz, depending upon the number of enabled channels.
+This approach results in a sample throughput rate that ranges from 11.44 to 10,000 Hz so that the sample rate per channel is defined by the sample throughput rate divided by the number of enabled channels.
 The host program may achieve a further reduction in sample rate below 11.44 Hz by using selective sampling methods whereby every nth point is selected as the converted value.
-For example, a sample rate per scan list element of 5 Hz is achieved by applying an integer value of 30,000 to the srate command, and further selecting every 5th value from the reported data stream.
+For example, a sample throughput rate of 5 Hz for a single enabled channel is achieved by applying an integer value of 30,000 to the srate command, and further selecting every 5th value from the reported data stream.
 Every 25th reading is effectively 1 Hz.
 Averaging every n values on each channel is more difficult but recommended since it reduces the noise by a factor of the square root of n.